skedzior/arbitron-ecs/README.md

 ## Description

 Arbitron is an Elixir library that provides utilities for monitoring and processing blockchain events.
-The modules cover a wide range of functionalities such as message broadcasting, handling various types of blockchain events, and managing entities related to decentralized exchanges (DEXes).
+The modules cover a wide range of functionalities - with the integration of GenStage and Broadway, it offers real-time event subscriptions and focuses on event streaming, processing, and decoding of smart-contract event logs.

 ## Key Modules